 BS in Fire and Emergency Management

-Students enrolled in Kaplan University's Bachelor of Science in Fire and Emergency Management program have the opportunity to prepare for employment within fire fighting and EMS agencies.
-Read more about Kaplan University's Bachelor of Science in Fire and Emergency Management program here.
+Purdue University Global's Bachelor of Science in Fire and Emergency Management program offers students the opportunity to develop skills in fire and emergency response careers.
+Read more about Purdue University Global's Bachelor of Science in Fire and Emergency Management program here.

 Official Program Name: